joltwallet/esp_littlefs/README.md

 # Limitations

-Currently only an absolute maximum of *16* files can be opened at once.
-This can be increased by changing the `esp_littlefs_t.fd_used` bitmask to a larger datatype, like a `uint16_t`.
+Currently only an absolute maximum of *20* files can be opened at once.
+This can be increased by increasing the `esp_littlefs_t.fd_used` bitmask to a larger datatype, and changing `ABSOLUTE_MAX_NUM_FILES`.

 # Tips, Tricks, and Gotchas